carnegie/E2P2/README.md

 ## Usage Example

 ### config.ini
-In the project's root folder is
+In the project's data folder is a "config_template.ini".

+> **Users need copy the template to the root folder as "config.ini" and edit the environmental variables.**

 python3 e2p2.py [-h] e2p2 --input /PATH/TO/Araport11_genes.201606.pep.repr.fasta -o PATH/TO/output.pf e2p2 --threshold 0.5

 ### Required Arguments
     --input INPUT_FILE, -i INPUT_FILE: Path to input protein sequences file

-    --blastp BLASTP_CMD, -b BLASTP_CMD: Command of or path to NCBI BLAST+ "blastp" executable.

-    --java JAVA_CMD, -j JAVA_CMD: Command of or path to "java" executable.

-    --rpsd RPSD_DB, -r RPSD_DB: Path to RPSD BLAST database name.
-      For example, "/PATH/TO/FOLDER/rpsd.fa", where you can find the following files in /PATH/TO/FOLDER: rpsd.fa.phr; rpsd.fa.pin; rpsd.fa.psq
+    e2p2: subparser argument, used to separate pipeline arguments and classifier/ensemble arguments

-### Optional Arguments
+### Optional Arguments Before "e2p2"
-    -h, --help: Show help message and exit
+    -h, --help            show this help message and exit --input INPUT_FILE, -i INPUT_FILE
+                        Path to input protein sequences file
+    --protein_gene PROTEIN_GENE_PATH, -pg PROTEIN_GENE_PATH
+                        Provide a protein to gene map.
+This can be used to generate a splice variant removed fasta file and output the final version of e2p2.
+    --remove_splice_variants, -rm
+                        Argument flag to remove splice variants.

-    --output OUTPUT_PATH, -o OUTPUT_PATH: Path to output file.
-By Default it would be in the same folder of the input.
+    --output OUTPUT_PATH, -o OUTPUT_PATH
+                        Path to output file.
+By Default would be in the same folder of the input.

-    --num_threads NUM_THREADS, -n NUM_THREADS: Number of threads to run "blastp".
-Default is 1

-    --priam_resume, -pr: Whether or not to resume process if a unfinished PRIAM_search.jar process is found.

-    --blast_bin BLAST_BIN, -bb BLAST_BIN: Command of or path to NCBI BLAST+ bin folder.
-By Default, the pipeline would try to retrieve the path from the '--blastp/-b' input path.

-    --blast_weight BLAST_WEIGHT, -bw BLAST_WEIGHT: Path to weight file for the blast classifier.
-By default, the path would be defined in the 'definitions' module

-    --blast_evalue EVALUE, -be EVALUE: blastp evalue cutoff.
-Default is 1e-2

-    --priam_weight PRIAM_WEIGHT, -pw PRIAM_WEIGHT: Path to blast weight for the priam classifier

-    --efmap EF_MAP, -e EF_MAP: Path to Enzyme function class to Metacyc RXN-ID/EC Number file (efclasses.mapping).

-    --threshold THRESHOLD, -th THRESHOLD: Threshold for voting results.
-Default is 0.5.

-    --temp_folder TEMP_FOLDER, -tf TEMP_FOLDER: Specify the location of the temp folder that contains classifier results.
-By default it would be in the same directory of the output.
+    --temp_folder TEMP_FOLDER, -tf TEMP_FOLDER
+                        Specify the location of the temp folder.
+By default would be in the same directory of the output.

-    --log LOG_PATH, -l LOG_PATH: Specify the location of the log file.
-By default it would be "runE2P2.log" in the temp folder.
+    --log LOG_PATH, -l LOG_PATH
+                        Specify the location of the log file.
+By default would be "runE2P2.log" in the temp folder.

-    --protein_gene PROTEIN_GENE_PATH, -pg PROTEIN_GENE_PATH: Provide a protein to gene mapping file.
-This will be used to generate a splice variant removed fasta file and output our final version of e2p2.

-    --verbose {0,1}, -v {0,1}: Verbose level of log output.
+    --verbose {0,1}, -v {0,1}
+                        Verbose level of log output.
 Default is 0.
                                     0: only step information are logged
                                     1: all information are logged

+### Optional Arguments After "e2p2"
+    -h, --help: Show help message and exit

+    --blastp BLASTP, -b BLASTP
+                        Command of or path to BLAST+ "blastp".
+    --num_threads NUM_THREADS, -n NUM_THREADS
+                        Number of threads to run "blastp".
+    --blast_db BLAST_DB, -bd BLAST_DB
+                        Path to rpsd blast database name.
+For example, "/PATH/TO/FOLDER/rpsd.fa", where you can find the following files in
+                        /PATH/TO/FOLDER:rpsd.fa.phr; rpsd.fa.pin; rpsd.fa.psq
+    --blast_e_value BLAST_E_VALUE, -be BLAST_E_VALUE
+                        Blastp e-value cutoff
+    --blast_weight BLAST_WEIGHT, -bw BLAST_WEIGHT
+                        Path to weight file for the blast classifier --python_path PYTHON_PATH, -py PYTHON_PATH
+                        Command of or path to "java".
+    --deepec_path DEEPEC_PATH, -dp DEEPEC_PATH
+                        Path to "deepec.py".
+    --ec_to_ef_mapping_path EC_TO_EF_MAPPING_PATH, -ee EC_TO_EF_MAPPING_PATH
+                        Path to mapping file from ECs to EFs --threshold THRESHOLD, -t THRESHOLD
+                        Threshold for voting results.
+Default is 0.5.

 ### Additional information
 - Input protein sequences should be in FASTA format.